 1. What is the process to apply for green card through marriage to U.S. Citizen?

-If you entered the United States legally, and don’t have any grounds of inadmissibility to become a lawful permanent resident, you can apply for green card through marriage to U.S. citizen.
+If you entered the United States legally, and don’t have any grounds of inadmissibility to become a lawful permanent resident (green card), you can apply for green card through marriage to U.S. citizen.
 This process is commonly known as the “one step” adjustment of status.
 It is a process that may be divided in two steps for a better understanding:

 Step 1: Establish the marriage relationship.
-The U.S. Citizen must file a Family Petition on behalf of the alien spouse.
+The U.S. citizen must file an I-130 Family Petition on behalf of the alien spouse.

 Step 2: Apply for the green card through I-485 adjustment of status application and meet all the requirements to become a lawful permanent resident

-During this process, the beneficiary must demonstrate that is in the United States and is admissible to the United States to become a legal permanent resident.
+During this process, the beneficiary must demonstrate that she or he entered the United States legally and is admissible to the United States to become a legal permanent resident.
 Generally, if the beneficiary has criminal record, visa fraud, membership in terrorist or communism group, infectious disease such as syphilis, etc., they are probably inadmissible to the United States.

-Steps 1 and 2 are done at the same time by concurrently filing both applications with the U.S. Citizenship and Immigration Services (USCIS).
+Steps 1 and 2 can be done at the same time by concurrently filing both applications with the U.S. Citizenship and Immigration Services (USCIS).